MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentcreateresult_changecreationpriority_106051463.md

 ## -description

-Change the priority of isolated environment creation.
+**Deprecated.** Change the priority of isolated environment creation.

 ## -parameters